Luccamaxi/4D-Reality-Capture/README.md

 ## Usage

 **Create Folder Structure**:
-Put all images in the images folder.
-If needed use the "camera_to_frames.py" tool to create subfolders per frame if you have images sorted by your camera instead of the individual frames
+To sort your images into the rigth format use the "camera_to_frames.py" tool to create subfolders per frame if you have images sorted by your camera instead of the individual frames

 **Create Peality Capture Project**:
 Imprt you first frame into RC, align all images and adjust the reconstruction region.